quantumlib/qsim/docs/tutorials/amd_gpu.md

 ## Using

-Using Qsim on AMD Instinct GPUs is identical to using it on NVIDIA GPUs.
+Using qsim on AMD Instinct GPUs is identical to using it on NVIDIA GPUs.
 I.e., it is done by passing `use_gpu=True` and `gpu_mode=0` as `qsimcirq.QSimOptions`:

 ```